Frequently Asked Questions About Drug Defense

 If the Magistrate District Judge finds that the prosecution has successfully established a prima facie case at the preliminary hearing, your case will be “bound over” to be processed in the Court of Common Pleas.

-3. What happens to my case after it is bound over for processing in the Court of Common Pleas?
+3. What happens to my case after it goes to the Court of Common Pleas for processing?

 4. What is ARD and how do I qualify?